guiperry/Agentify/README.md

 ## Deployment

-You can deploy this project through [Lovable](https://lovable.dev/projects/861858ee-b997-4235-b6c8-e39849fa6c69) by clicking on Share -> Publish.
+This project is deployed on Vercel as a full Next.js application.
+You can deploy your own instance by:

+1. Fork the repository
+2. Connect it to your Vercel account
+3. Configure the required environment variables

 ### Custom Domain

-To connect a custom domain to your deployed project:
+To connect a custom domain to your Vercel deployment:
+1. Navigate to your project in the Vercel dashboard
-1. Navigate to Project > Settings > Domains
+2. Go to Settings > Domains
-2. Click Connect Domain
-3. Follow the instructions in the [custom domain setup guide](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)
+3. Add your custom domain and follow the verification steps

 ## License